-The engagement of Jordan’s Princess Iman, 25, was announced this week, giving the country a royal wedding to look forward to.
+The engagement of Jordan's Prince Hussein bin Abdullah, 28, was announced on Wednesday, giving the country yet another royal wedding to look forward to.

 Scroll through the gallery below to see pictures of Princess Iman

-As the couple prepare to plan their nuptials, we take a look back at some of the most high-profile Jordanian royal weddings that have come before.
+As the two couples prepare to plan their nuptials, we take a look back at some of the most high-profile Jordanian royal weddings that have come before.

 1955: King Hussein and Dina bint Abdul-Hamid